connershoop/tailscale-codespaces-azure-connect/README.md

   `ssh -i ./keys/<vm_key_file>.pem azureuser@<tailscale_machine_name_or_machine_address>`
   - If having permission issues, ensure correct permissions on your key file:
     `chmod 600 ./keys/<vm_key_file>.pem`
+  - **Note: If your VM is not exposing a public IP, it is possible the connection between your VM and codespaces was not correctly established.
+If you are having trouble connecting from codespaces to your VM, login to your VM and send a ping (`tailscale ping <codespace-address>`) to correctly establish the connection.**
 - While connected, verify the storage endpoint resolves to its private IP:
   `curl -v <storage_account_name>.blob.core.windows.net`
 - Disconnect from the VM and return to your codespace.